yalelibrary/yul-dc-camerata/README.md

 This command encapsulates [ecs-cli compose service ps](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-service-ps.html) and implements the above naming conventions.
 The command has two required parameters: the name of the cluster and the name of the task.

-### Get ECS Parameter for a Cluster
+## Editing CPU and Memory on a Cluster

 ```
 cam get-params $CLUSTER_NAME [Memory] [CPU]
 ```

 This command fetches the subnets and security group for an existing cluster and builds the `ecs-params.yml` required by the ECS CLI tool to deploy a new compose file.
+This file is run automatically when a build is called, so only needs to be run manually to set the memory and CPU parameters.
 The cluster-specific params file will be prefixed with the cluster name - e.g. `panicle-ecs-params.yml`.
 Second and third parameters, if present, set the memory and cpu size for the task (defaults to 8GB and 2048) -- decreased memory example

-## Note: In the DCE environment, you should set PUBLIC_IP=ENABLED

-## when fetching parameters (including when running other deploy scripts

-## when you have no parameters present), or you will have a bad

-## time.

 ```
-PUBLIC_IP=ENABLED cam get-params $CLUSTER_NAME 4GB 2048
+cam get-params $CLUSTER_NAME 4GB 2048
 ```

 Valid combinations of memory and cpu documented here: <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html#fargate-tasks-size>

+## Note: In the DCE environment, you should set PUBLIC_IP=ENABLED when fetching parameters (including when running other deploy scripts when you have no parameters present), or you will have a bad time.

 ### Deploy the Postgres and Solr servers